 What began as a series of small meetings between rank-and-file members in living rooms blossomed into a movement built by engagement, organization, activism, and courage.
 Together, we gave Equity the critical leverage needed to turn the Off-Broadway Contract into a fairer agreement, achieving historic wage increases of up to 83% over the span of the contract.

-Something had to change. #FairWageOnstage made that change happen.
+Something had to change. #FairWageOnStage made that change happen.

 How exactly will electing #FairWageOnCouncil impact your paychecks, and move our agreements towards fairness?
 Equity’s National Council approves the contracts that determine what our members are paid, and does so in three distinct ways: Negotiation, Promulgation, and Committee Approval.

 Finally, we have employers that we refer to as “Developing Theaters” that produce on Letter of Agreement (LOA) contracts.
-These agreements are individually negotiated by Equity staff with the producers before being sent to one of Equity’s three regional Developing Theater Committees for committee approval.
+These agreements are individually negotiated by the wonderful Equity staff with the producers before being sent to one of Equity’s three regional Developing Theater Committees for committee approval.
 Many factors are examined when evaluating a Developing Theater, including an employer’s production budget, the needs of stage managers and actors in the city and region, the producer’s history of salary increases, and even the inclusiveness of their hiring practices.
-There are already a number of #FairWageOnCouncil candidates serving on Equity’s Developing Theater Committees, and electing our slate to the National Council will further empower them to provide oversight of these agreements.
+There are already a number of FairWagers on Council and 2018 #FairWageOnCouncil candidates serving on Equity’s Developing Theater Committees, and electing our slate to the National Council will further empower them to provide oversight of these agreements.

 Once elected, we promise to accept nothing less than what is truly fair on committee approved contracts.
 We will encourage Developing Theater Committees to hone proposals so they appropriately reflect the producer’s actual ability to pay.